 That’s just one of the many compliance concerns for those firms.
 Your clients may also need to adhere to FINRA (Financial Industry Regulatory Authority), which regulates brokerage firms and exchange markets and provides specific protections for email messages.
 Financial institutions must maintain electronic messages and ensure they are readily accessible for a minimum of three years.
 Another FINRA security requirement is ensuring every device and management system is properly protected — another valued service that MSPs can provide their financial industry clients.

 Any institution that receives backing from the Department of Education is subject to FERPA (the Family Educational Rights and Privacy Act).
 This act ensures the parents’ right to educational records and gives them control over the disclosure of that data.
 The divulging of information to the wrong party could lead to some significant penalties, including access to federal funding, a major blow to any college or trade school.
 With teachers and support staff using email as a primary communication tool, especially with the growth of online education, mistakes such as sending information to the wrong address are rising.
 Implementing encryption solutions for these clients can reduce their risk profile.

 While all the organizations mentioned above have numerous reasons for using email encryption (including regulatory requirements and industry standards), it has become essential for most, if not every business today.
 From sending contracts to collaboration partners or forwarding passwords to a coworker, the amount of sensitive data passing through your client’s email that must be protected is rising exponentially.

-With easy options like Mailprotector’s Bracket email encryption solution, you can ensure your clients have the tools they need to meet various industry and regulatory compliance requirements.
+With easy options like Mailprotector’s Bracket business email encryption solution, you can ensure your clients have the tools they need to meet various industry and regulatory compliance requirements.
 No hassle.
 Just a solution to their problems that’s so easy; they’ll actually use it and make everyone’s data more secure.